pascal-t/g29_load_cell/README.md

 # G29 Load Cell Mod
 A cheap Load Cell Mod for the G29 based on the projects of [GeekyDeaks](https://github.com/GeekyDeaks/g29-load-cell) and [Skidude88](https://github.com/Skidude88/Skidude88-G29-PS4-LoadCell-Arduino).
 All referenced files will not be hotlinked, so you'll have to at least look at the work they have done.

-The Software and electronics will also work for [jstoezel's](https://github.com/jstoezel/brake_pedal_beam_load_cell) mod using a dual beam load cell.
+The software and electronics will also work for [jstoezel's](https://github.com/jstoezel/brake_pedal_beam_load_cell) mod using a dual beam load cell.
 I ordered one and will update this repository it arrives.

 ## Shopping list
-* load cell and HX711 module ([example](https://usa.banggood.com/4pcs-DIY-50KG-Body-Load-Cell-Weight-Strain-Sensor-Resistance-With-HX711-AD-Module-p-1326815.html))
+* load cell and HX711 module ~~([example](https://usa.banggood.com/4pcs-DIY-50KG-Body-Load-Cell-Weight-Strain-Sensor-Resistance-With-HX711-AD-Module-p-1326815.html))~~ (the HX711 can be switched to 80hz.
+Make sure to buy a board that makes this possible)
 * 3.3V ATmega328P-AU Pro Mini ([example](https://www.banggood.com/3Pcs-3_3V-8MHz-ATmega328P-AU-Pro-Mini-Microcontroller-With-Pins-Development-Board-p-980290.html)) you can use a 5V version, but that would need a separate power supply
 * MCP4725 DAC ([example](https://www.banggood.com/3Pcs-CJMCU-MCP4725-I2C-DAC-Development-Board-Module-p-1051690.html))